JeffersonLab/hps-mc/generators/madgraph4/src/README.md

-ap, wab, and tritrig tested to work on centos7 ifarm1402.
+ap, wab, tritrig, and trigg are tested to work on centos7 ifarm1402.